 Example:

-“I try to understand their priorities, share mine, and find common ground.
-I've found shared goals help resolve most disagreements.” - What do you do outside of coding?
+"I try to understand their priorities, share mine, and find common ground.
+I've found shared goals help resolve most disagreements." - 21

 They want to know you're human.